clastix/kamaji/docs/content/guides/kamaji-azure-deployment-guide.md

 ```

 ## Install datastore
 The Kamaji controller needs to access a multi-tenant datastore in order to save data of the tenants' clusters.
-The [Helm Chart](../charts/kamaji/) provides the installation of an unamanaged `etcd`.
+The Kamaji Helm Chart provides the installation of an unamanaged `etcd`.
 However, a managed `etcd` is highly recommended in production.

-The [kamaji-etcd](https://github.com/clastix/kamaji-etcd) project provides a viable option to setup a manged multi-tenant `etcd` as 3 replicas StatefulSet with data persistence:
+As alternative, the [kamaji-etcd](https://github.com/clastix/kamaji-etcd) project provides a viable option to setup a manged multi-tenant `etcd` as 3 replicas StatefulSet with data persistence:

 ```bash
 helm repo add clastix https://clastix.github.io/charts